opensafely-core/ehrql/docs/introduction/introduction-to-concepts.md

 In this dataset definition,
 the dataset is restricted to the population of patients born on or before 31st December 1999.
-The features of interest are the Dictionary of Medicines and Devices (dm+d) code, and date of the last asthma medication that the patient was prescribed.
+The features of interest are the dm+d code and date of the last asthma medication that the patient was prescribed.